kumsw/kumsw/README.md

 * Post uni: I led digital marketing at a clean energy start-up.
 * Now i'm taking a leap into tech at the School of Code Bootcamp.

 🔭  I’m currently working on:<br/>
       - My final group project!
-My team have 4 weeks to create an application that improves remote teaching delivery. <br/>
+My team have 4 weeks to create an application that improves remote teaching delivery.<br/>

-🌱  I’m currently learning:<br/>
+🌱  I’m currently learning: <br/>
-- React Testing Library
+      - React Testing Library <br/>
-- Web Speech API
+      - Web Speech API<br/>

 🤔 I’m looking for help with:<br/>
       - How to build a translation application - I'm Nigerian 🇳🇬  but unfortunately.
 I can't speak my mother tounge, a dream goal of mine is to build a Yoruba to    English translation app.

-📫  You can find me on: [LinkedIn](https://www.linkedin.com/in/kunmi-williams/) <br/>
+📫  You can find me on: [LinkedIn](https://www.linkedin.com/in/kunmi-williams/) / [DEV](https://dev.to/kunmicodes) <br/>
 😄  Pronouns: She/her

 <!--